-Any import and export taking place in the country will have to go under custom checks.
-Both the importer and the exporter need to produce valid documents to clear the custom clearance process.
+Any import and export taking place in the country will have to go under customs checks.
+Both the importer and the exporter need to produce valid documents to clear the customs clearance process.
 There are several steps involved in the customs clearance of goods.
 Suppose you are looking for detailed information on how to get customs clearance for your goods that are being imported or exported.
 In that case, it is advised to visit the custom clearance website online for the best results.

 Mentioned below are some of the processes that are involved in the customs clearance process.

 The calling of vessels is regarded as the person carrying the goods and about to reach the country.
 The person holding the goods is responsible for carrying out the custom process in the customs port for the best results.
 For example, if the goods were to be transported using an aircraft, the pilot would be responsible for clearing the customs of the goods.
 The importer of the goods does not require to be involved in the process as all procedures are looked after by the airline or shipping transporter.

 IGM stands for general import manifest and is the responsibility of the person in charge of the vehicle.
 When the goods arrive, the person in charge of the car should file for IGM electronically for the best results.
 This file holds all the information regarding the goods in the vessel.

 After verifying documents and reviewing the IGM, the customs officers grant access to the vessels.
 This is done by assigning an IGM number to the manifest.
 Besides, it also allows the vehicle in charge to land and unload all the cargo mentioned in the permit.

 Custody of custodian:

 Once the good shave arrives, it is kept in charge of the custody of the custodian.
 The goods stay here until it clear the customs process.
 The manifest report should mention the unloading of goods under the supervision of authorities for the best results.
 If you face trouble with your customs, it is advised to hire custom agents in India for the best results.